karthik/Rtools/README.md

 ## Usage

 Select the first line of of a R function definition (e..g `test<- function(x)`), press shortcut and it will generate the following template.
 Both the template and shortcut can be easily customized to your needs (just see the script and edit accordingly).
+The script will automatically populate all of the function arguments into the documentation.

 <pre>
 #` &lt;brief desc&gt;